Testing Monotonicity of Mean Potential Outcomes in a Continuous Treatment with High-Dimensional Data: Introduction

 The paper is organized as follows.
 Section \ref{hyp} formulates the hypothesis of weak monotonicity to be tested.
-Sections \ref{testnonpar} and \ref{testpar} propose monotonicity tests under nonparametric and parametric estimation of the generalized treatment propensity score, respectively.
-Section \ref{cond} adapts the methods to testing monotonicity with conditional (rather than unconditional) mean potential outcomes given observed covariates.
+Section \ref{testDML} propose monotonicity tests under DML estimation.
 Section \ref{sim} presents a Monte-Carlo simulation and discusses how to choose the tuning parameters of the test in practice.
 Section \ref{app} provides an empirical application to the Job Corps data.
+Section \ref{cond} adapts the method to testing monotonicity with conditional (rather than unconditional) mean potential outcomes given observed covariates.
 Section \ref{conclusion} concludes.
 The technical proofs are relegated to the Appendix.
+An online supplement contains monotonicity tests under nonparametric and parametric estimations of generalized treatment propensity score.